YHCH0413/filesync/README.md

 # filesync
-this is a file sync
+this is a file sync based on Qt